SGunal/BridgeUpInternship_Website/README.md

 * Step 3 - Practice presentation

 ## TODAY WE LEARNED <a name="lessonslearned"></a>
+ HEAD
 - How to use Git/GitHub and terminal - Maya

 - how to integrate changes we made with the original version of file - Selale

+I learned how to use git and github to collaboarate with other coders. added lessons learned